 At the border between history and memory, fiction and truth, the story of our life is spun…

-“an extraordinary blend of autobiography and film writing which offers a radical new way of thinking and writing about film.
+“An extraordinary blend of autobiography and film writing which offers a radical new way of thinking and writing about film.
 The author, also a celebrated independent filmmaker, offers a revelatory insight into the work of storytelling on film, and the relationship between the creativity of the artist and the influence of upbringing.”

 AWARDS